PRISM: Photonics-Informed Inverse Lithography for Manufacturable Inverse-Designed Photonic Integrated Circuits: Introduction

 \section{Introduction}

 Photonic integrated circuits (PICs) are emerging as a foundational hardware platform for high-bandwidth communication~\cite{NP_CICC2024_Wang, NP_DATE2020_Thonnart}, optical interconnects~\cite{NP_CICC2024_Wang,NP_DATE2020_Thonnart,NP_TCAD2013_Ye,NP_ICCAD2022_Taheri,10323627}, and speed-of-light computing~\cite{zhou2022photonic, NP_NATURE2017_Shen, NP_Nature2025_Hua, NP_Nature2025_Ahmed}, with growing adoption in various key use domains, e.g., artificial intelligence (AI) systems, sensing, quantum, scientific discovery, etc. Yet despite this promise, the practical design and deployment of \textbf{complex PICs at scale remain constrained by a manufacturing reality}: \emph{what is fabricated on wafer can deviate substantially from the intended design}.
 For subwavelength photonic structures, e.g., gratings, inverse-designed patterns, these fine-grained structures often suffer from huge geometric deviations leading to large performance degradation and malfunction, as illustrated in Fig.~\ref{fig:Motivation_FabError}.
-This becomes especially problematic in cascaded circuits, where small component-level errors can accumulate into system-level failure.
+This becomes especially problematic in cascaded circuits, where small component-level errors can accumulate into system-level failure and make inverse-designed layouts \textbf{difficult to manufacture reliably at scale}~\cite{ma2025boson, ONN_DAC2026_Zhou_SS}.

-This challenge is most acute for \emph{photonic inverse design}~\cite{ma2025boson}, which has emerged as a powerful paradigm for automatically synthesizing compact, high-performance components that surpass conventional hand-designed structures, one of the most promising pathways to achieve scalability breakthroughs in photonic hardware.
-By replacing brittle expert heuristics with optimization, inverse design unlocks irregular, high-degree-of-freedom photonic designs and new functionality at high packing density.
-However, the \emph{fine-grained features} that enable superior numerical performance often make inverse-designed layouts \textbf{difficult to manufacture reliably at scale}~\cite{ma2025boson}.